NHSA POLICY ON THE HUNT

 4.18 Trade in wildlife

 The NHSA supports the sustainable, responsible and accountable national and international trade in wildlife in all its forms, as this has been proven to be the mainstay of conservation of large numbers of game, and of biodiversity through habitat conservation all over the world.
+The fact that wildlife is given a value other than being nice to look at, is the most important aspect contributing to the growth of game numbers in this country, in Europe, and in the USA.

 The trade in wildlife has also made significant, considerable, and proven contributions towards an adherence to the concept of conservation through sustainable use.